vgheri/gennaker/README.md

 # gennaker
-Gennaker is a straightforward system to deploy helm-charts to kubernetes.
-Somewhat inspired by Octopus Deploy
+Gennaker is a system to deploy helm-charts to kubernetes.
+Somewhat inspired by Octopus Deploy Edit